Louisa Akavi

 Louisa Akavi is a New Zealand Red Cross nurse and recipient of the rarely awarded Florence Nightingale Medal.
 Akavi was kidnapped in Syria in October 2013 and subsequently taken hostage by Islamic State forces in May 2014.
-Akavi's captivity remained a tightly held secret by the New Zealand Government and media for the past five years.
+Akavi's captivity remained a tightly held secret by the New Zealand Government and media for five years.
 On 15 March 2019, the International Committee of the Red Cross (ICRC) disclosed her identity following the fall of the Islamic State's last stronghold in Syria.
 New Zealand Foreign Minister Winston Peters has confirmed that the New Zealand Government is still trying to rescue and bring her home.

 Background

 Louisa Akavi is a New Zealander of Cook Islander descent.
-She grew up in Rarotonga and grew up in Wellington's Porirua suburb.
+She was born in Rarotonga and grew up in Porirua, a large urban area 20 minutes north of the capital, Wellington, New Zealand.
 Akavi completed her training at Wellington Hospital in 1977 and then worked as a staff nurse for two years.
 She later traveled to Scotland to do midwifery training and also worked for two years in London.
 After returning to New Zealand, Akavi worked at Wellington Hospital before joining the New Zealand Red Cross.

 After joining the Red Cross, Akavi worked in several countries including Malaysia, Hong Kong, Somalia, the Philippines, Sri Lanka, Pakistan, Afghanistan, Iran, Bosnia, the Solomon Islands, Iraq and Chechnya.
 While on assignment in Chechnya in 1996, Akavi survived an attack on the ICRC Hospital of Novye Atagi which claimed the lives of six other Red Cross workers including fellow New Zealander Sheryl Thayer.
 In 1999, Akavi was awarded the Florence Nightingale Medal, the Red Cross' highest honour.
 In 2003, Akavi went on a Red Cross assignment in Iraq.
 In 2013, she went on another assignment to Syria during the Syrian Civil War.